-Don't be afraid that talking about teen drug abuse will plant ideas in your teen's head.
-Conversations about drug abuse won't tempt your teen to try drugs.
+Don't be afraid that talking about drug abuse will plant ideas in your teen's head.
+Conversations about drugs won't tempt your teen to try drugs.
 Instead, talking about drug abuse lets your teen know your views and understand what you expect of him or her.

 Other preventive strategies